piax/go-byzskip/cmd/authsrv/README.md

   -v	verbose output
 ```

-The authsrv generates its key pair at first time (when the keystore exists).
+The authsrv generates its key pair at first time.
 The authsrv reads its key pair from its keystore after the second time.
-If you need to refresh the key pair, remove the keystore file.
+If you want to refresh the key pair, remove the keystore file.

 After successfully started, authsrv prints the following line.